cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 <section class="filter-content" markdown="1" data-scope="aws-metrics-export">

-Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters which are hosted on AWS.
-If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP or Azure, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.
+Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.standard }} clusters which are hosted on AWS.
+If your CockroachDB {{ site.data.products.standard }} cluster is hosted on GCP, you can [export metrics to Datadog](export-metrics.html?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.

 {{site.data.alerts.callout_info}}
-Enabling metrics export will send around 250 metrics per node to AWS CloudWatch.
+Enabling metrics export will send around 90 metrics per [region]({% link cockroachcloud/regions.md %}) to AWS CloudWatch.
 Review the [AWS CloudWatch documentation](https://aws.amazon.com/cloudwatch/pricing/) to gauge how this adds to your AWS CloudWatch spend.
 {{site.data.alerts.end}}

-Perform the following steps to enable metrics export from your CockroachDB {{ site.data.products.dedicated }} cluster to AWS CloudWatch.
+Perform the following steps to enable metrics export from your CockroachDB {{ site.data.products.standard }} cluster to AWS CloudWatch.

 1. Create the desired target AWS CloudWatch log group by following the [Create a log group in CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#Create-Log-Group) instructions.
 If you already have a log group created, you may skip this step.
-When your CockroachDB {{ site.data.products.dedicated }} cluster emits metrics to AWS CloudWatch, they are written to this log group.
+When your CockroachDB {{ site.data.products.standard }} cluster emits metrics to AWS CloudWatch, they are written to this log group.

-1. Find your CockroachDB {{ site.data.products.dedicated }} cluster ID:
+1. Find your CockroachDB {{ site.data.products.standard }} cluster ID:

 	1. Visit the CockroachDB {{ site.data.products.cloud }} console [cluster page](https://cockroachlabs.cloud/clusters).
 	1. Click on the name of your cluster.
 	1. Find your cluster ID in the URL of the single cluster overview page: `https://cockroachlabs.cloud/cluster/{your_cluster_id}/overview`.
-The ID should resemble `f78b7feb-b6cf-4396-9d7f-494982d7d81e`.
+It should resemble `f78b7feb-b6cf-4396-9d7f-494982d7d81e`.

 1. Determine your cluster's cloud provider account ID.
-This command uses the third-party JSON parsing tool [`jq`](https://stedolan.github.io/jq/download/) to isolate just the needed `account_id` field:
+This command uses the third-party JSON parsing tool [`jq`](https://stedolan.github.io/jq/download/) to isolate just the needed `aws_account_id` field:

     {% include_cached copy-clipboard.html %}
     ~~~shell
     curl --request GET \
       --url https://cockroachlabs.cloud/api/v1/clusters/{your_cluster_id} \
-      --header 'Authorization: Bearer {secret_key}' | jq .account_id
+      --header 'Authorization: Bearer {secret_key}' | jq .keychain_config.aws_account_id
     ~~~

     Where:
-    - `{your_cluster_id}` is the cluster ID of your CockroachDB {{ site.data.products.dedicated }} cluster as determined in step 2.
+    - `{your_cluster_id}` is the cluster ID of your CockroachDB {{ site.data.products.standard }} cluster as determined in step 2.
-    - `{secret_key}` is your CockroachDB {{ site.data.products.dedicated }} API key.
+    - `{secret_key}` is your CockroachDB {{ site.data.products.standard }} API key.
 See [API Access]({% link cockroachcloud/managing-access.md %}) for more details.

 1. Create a cross-account IAM role in your AWS account: